-Assign/appoint a representative to the Program Committee, we're always looking for a few good volunteers to help with this process
+Assign/appoint a representative to the Program Committee, we're always looking for a few good volunteers to help with this process.
+Connect with Marina at marina@cprs.org to join the team!

 Sections Only...

 Be a part of the CPRS Booth!